 - Coats and hoodies are not to be worn inside the school building.

-- Skirts should be no shorter than knee length.
-Figure hugging, Lycra skirts are not acceptable.
+- Skirts should be no shorter than knee length and the logo should be visible.

 - Trousers are to be full-length (not cropped/above the ankle) and plain (no decorative buttons).
 Very low cut hipsters, pinstripes, jeans, cords or leggings which show the shape of the leg are not acceptable.
 Jeans sold as ‘trousers’ which are denim cotton or have obvious stitching/studs on pockets are not acceptable.